bleroy/3d-junkyard/Atari130MX/readme.md

 ### Soldering the switches

 The plate should ensure proper relative alignment of the switches.
 Turn the whole assembly contact up, then put the main PCB on top of it, key silkscreen on the bottom.
+Make sure all the pins make it through the holes.

 Add the spacers or washers, screws and nuts in the 5 holes.